ekremekc/ekremekc.github.io/_pages/markdown.md

 The configuration should be complete now.

-If password is forgotten, you set the password with on the linux machine with:
+### If password is forgotten

+You set the password with on the linux machine with:

 ```bash
 sudo passwd user1